 The Regional Flyway Facility (RFF) supports the work of MSB project partners by providing technical support, building capacity of sector stakeholders, raising awareness at a regional level and facilitating coordination and lesson learned exchange.
 For that purpose, RFF is working towards the development of guidance materials and tools to enhance the integration of migratory soaring bird conservation and ecological services into agriculture practices.
 If you would like to have more information on that please contact us.

-"Guidance documents on preventing the Risk to Migratory Birds from Poisoning by Agricultural Chemicals, and minimizing the impacts agricultural expansion and intensification on Migratory Soaring Birds within the Rift Valley/Red Sea Flyway will soon be available for download."
+"Guidance documents on preventing the Risk to Migratory Birds from Poisoning by Agricultural Chemicals, and minimizing the impacts agricultural expansion and intensification on Migratory Soaring Birds within the Rift Valley/Red Sea Flyway are available for download."

 Agriculture in the Rift Valley / Red Sea Flyway

 Agriculture is central to the social, political and economic life of many countries along the Rift Valley / Red Sea flyway.
 Agriculture, natural resource use and other land-based activities are crucial sources of income and employment for over 70% of the population in developing countries.
 In most of these countries, agriculture accounts for 30 to 50% of the gross national product (GNP).
 The agriculture sector is an important sector of the economy in this region, especially for poorer countries that have agrarian-based economies.
 For instance, agriculture constitutes 20.4% of Syria’s GDP, 47% of Ethiopia’s and 39% of Sudan’s.
 In addition, up to 60%-70% of the Eritrean population and 29% of Egypt’s labour force are employed by the agriculture sector.

 Neil Palmer (CIAT) - Flickr

 "Agriculture is a crucial source of income and employment in developing countries"